I know that cinema is a topic with so books was written about to sink a fleet of ocean ships. Italian movies don’t make exception.

 Obviously, then I grow up and try to watch even more complex movies, first of all, Italian Movies.

-Obviously then you grow up and try to watch even more complex films built with greater cinematic art, even if you don’t stop watching the bad ass movie of the old Sly or Schwarzy when the opportunity arises.
+Stories built with greater cinematic art, even if I still watching the old Sly or Schwarzy when the opportunity arises.

 YES BUT WHAT ABOUT ITALIAN MOVIES?